Yandex Cloud

 • 1: All queries are analyzed.

-• -1: Automatic mode, the rate of queries is inverse to the Max connections setting value and depends on selected host class.
+• -1: Automatic mode.
+The sampling rate is the reciprocal of the Max connections setting and depends on the selected host class.

 The default value is -1.